June 3, 2018

 EXT.
 THE SILENCE - MAIN DECK - DAY

 Dragon cries give way to the crying of seabirds and the sounds of a ship under sail.

 YARA GREYJOY rises up into view, suspended from a rope by her arms, which are bound together at the wrists.
 She jerks in time to the pulling rhythm of the IRONBORN who hoist her upward via a pulley attached to one end of the main yard.
 A second rope hangs limp from her bound wrists and trails downward, disappearing into the water.

 Yara's feet are bound together at the ankles, and from them is suspended a heavy iron weight.

 Yara doesn't look so good.
 Her face is bruised and smudged with dried blood.
 Her clothes are soiled and unkempt.
 Her eyes are expressionless.

 (in time to the pulling)

-They pull until Yara is hoisted all the way up to the main yard, then stop, holding her there.
-Her body dangles and sways with the ship's motion.
+They pull until Yara is hoisted all the way up to the main yard.
+Her body dangles over the open sea, swaying with the ship's motion.